kubernetes-retired/service-catalog/docs/v1/api.md

 the aforementioned Kubernetes resources.
 The service catalog controller watches these resources and takes action on them.

-Like ingress controllers, the operator is free to choose any service controller they prefer.
-All implementations, however, must satisfy the following
+Like ingress controllers, the operator is free to choose any service catalog controller(s) they prefer.
+All implementations, however, must satisfy the following requirements:
-requirements:

 - Watch the event stream for new or deleted `ServiceInstance`s and `ServiceInstanceClaim`s